 Considering all the work done by the Emotion Engine, is there something left?
 The last step actually: Display!

 The GS has fewer features than other graphics systems previously reviewed in this site.
-Nonetheless, it is very fast at what it does.
+Nonetheless, it’s very fast at what it does.

 Looks pretty simple right?
 Well, let’s dive deeper to see what happens at each stage.

-The Emotion Engine kickstarts the Graphics Synthesizer by filling its embedded DDRAM with the required materials (Texture bitmaps and Colour Lookup tables, the latter are also known as ‘CLUT’), assigning the GS’s registers to configure it, and finally, issuing the drawing commands (Display Lists) which instruct the GS to draw primitives (points, lines, triangles, sprites, etc) at certain locations of the screen.
+The Emotion Engine kickstarts the Graphics Synthesizer by filling its embedded DRAM with the required materials (Texture bitmaps and Colour Lookup tables, the latter are also known as ‘CLUT’), assigning values on the GS’s registers to configure it, and finally, issuing the drawing commands (Display Lists) which instruct the GS to draw primitives (points, lines, triangles, sprites, etc) at specific locations of the screen.

-Afterwards, the GS will preprocess some values that will be needed for later calculations.
-Most notably, the initial value for the Digital Differential Algorithm, which will be used for interpolations during drawing.
+Additionally, the GS will preprocess some values that will be needed for later calculations.
+Most notably, the Digital Differential Algorithm value, which will be used for interpolations during drawing.

-Using the previous values calculated, the renderer generates the pixels of the primitives.
-This unit can generate 8 pixels (with textures) or 16 pixels (without textures) concurrently, each pixel entry will contain the following values calculated:
+Using the previous values calculated, the renderer generates pixels from the primitives.
+This unit can generate 8 pixels (with textures) or 16 pixels (without textures) concurrently, each pixel entry contains the following properties calculated:

-This stage is powered by a large Pixel Unit that can compute up to 16 pixels at the time, here textures will be mapped onto the polygons.
-Furthermore, fog and anti-aliasing effects can be applied.
+This stage is powered by a large Pixel Unit that can compute up to 16 pixels at the time, here textures will be mapped onto the polygons (now pixels).
+Furthermore, fog and anti-aliasing effects are applied here.